archerja/scrj.sh/README.md

 =======

 ```
+$ scrj.sh

+    Video Screenshot Frame Saver
+    scrj.sh version 0.5

+    usage: scrj.sh -p [path] -t mm:ss [optional: -r [size] -a]

+    scrj.sh must have at least 2 arguments.
+    Try help with scrj.sh -h

-$ ./scrj.sh -h
+$ scrj.sh -h

+    Video Screenshot Frame Saver
-./scrj.sh version 0.4
+    scrj.sh version 0.5

-(mplayer must be installed and optionally imagemagick for convert)
+    (NOTE: mplayer must be installed for script to work
+           and optionally imagemagick for convert)

-./scrj.sh will take 1 frame from each video (*.m*) in a directory,
+    scrj.sh will take 1 frame from each video (*.m*) in a directory,
-       and save a jpg image with the same name.
+           (using mplayer) and save a jpg image with the same name.

+           You can optionally use convert to resize the image.

-./scrj.sh -p [path] -t mm:ss [options]
+    usage: scrj.sh -p [path] -t mm:ss [optional: -r [size] -a]

     required:
           -p vids =  directory path
           -t 5:15 =  take frame at minute:second

     optional:
-      -r 200  =  resize to width of ? (using convert)
+          -r 200  =  resize to width of 200 (using convert)
-      -a      =  all videos in directory
+          -a      =  all videos in directory (overwrite existing jpg)
-                 [default is new videos only]
+                     [default is new jpg if none exists]

 ```

 Author
 ======

-Joseph Archer (C) 2014
+Joseph Archer (C) 2018

 License